-So winter riding is well and truly upon us..
+Cold and wet riding season is well and truly upon us..

-We're guessing, like us, you like to change your riding gear this time of year and throw on a few more layers and maybe even some of those waterproof socks..
+We're guessing, like us, you like to change your riding gear this time of year and throw on a few more layers and maybe even some waterproof socks.

 1- Should you look to add/take a little air out of your suspension to compensate for softer ground conditions?

-No. You don’t really want to be changing spring rates(air pressures) unless your weight changes, you should actually change your compression damping settings.
+No. You don’t really want to be changing spring rates(air pressures) unless your weight changes (quite likely after Christmas 😬), you should actually change your compression damping settings.
 Softening your LSC will increase grip, but if you can, increase HSC at the same time to maintain support at higher shaft speeds (reducing the LSC will also reduce HSC to a degree, depending on the product).

 However, it is very important to check your air pressure at the ambient temperature, as your air pressure will significantly decrease in colder conditions.

-So a pump to check pressure at the start of a ride is a great thing to have.
+A shock pump to check air pressure at the start of a ride is a great thing to have.
 Also worth adjusting air pressure if you ride with more clothing and/or kit in your bag – any additional weight will affect sag and subsequently your dynamic geometry.

 2- Should you be servicing your Suspension ahead of winter riding?